Other Health Specialties | Philosophy | Research Methods & Evaluation

 The collection of ORCID iDs from corresponding authors is now part of the submission process of this journal.
 If you already have an ORCID iD you will be asked to associate that to your submission during the online submission process.
 We also strongly encourage all co-authors to link their ORCID iD to their accounts in our online peer review platforms.
 It takes seconds to do: click the link when prompted, sign into your ORCID account and our systems are automatically updated.
 Your ORCID iD will become part of your accepted publication’s metadata, making your work attributable to you and only you.
 Your ORCID iD is published with your article so that fellow researchers reading your work can link to your ORCID profile, and from there link to your other publications.

-You will be asked to provide contact details and affiliations for co-authors via the submission system and identify who is to be the corresponding author.
+You will be asked to provide contact details and affiliations for all co-authors via the submission system and identify who is to be the corresponding author.
 These details must match what appears on your manuscript.
-At this stage please ensure you have included all the required statements and declarations and uploaded any additional supplementary files (including reporting guidelines where relevant).

-For all studies requiring ethics approval, evidence of research ethics approval must be uploaded with your manuscript files during the submission stage.
-This must show (as a minimum) the name of the Research Ethics Committee / Institutional Review Board, the name of the study, the name of the applicant, the ethics approval number/ID, and the date of approval.
+As noted above, for all studies requiring ethics approval, evidence of research ethics approval must be uploaded with your manuscript files during the submission stage.
+This must show (as a minimum) the name of the ethics committee, the name of the study, the name of the applicant, the ethics approval number/ID, and the date of approval.
 If an ethics waiver was obtained, please upload evidence of the waiver to include the reason for the waiver.

 Please also ensure that you have obtained any necessary permission from copyright holders for reproducing any illustrations, tables, figures or lengthy quotations previously published elsewhere.
 For further information including guidance on fair dealing for criticism and review, please see the Copyright and Permissions page on the SAGE Author Gateway.